AllenNeuralDynamics/aind-metadata-mapper/contributing.md

   - For every package in the src directory, there should be a corresponding test package.
   - For every module in a package, there should be a corresponding unit test module.
   - For every method in a module, there should be a corresponding unit test.
 - **Test Coverage:** Aim for comprehensive test coverage to validate all critical paths and edge cases within the module.
+To open a PR, you will need at least 80% coverage.
   - Please test your changes using the **coverage** library, which will run the tests and log a coverage report:
     ```bash
     coverage run -m unittest discover && coverage report